 Staff in all hospitals receiving paediatric major trauma patients should be familiar with their own Major Incident Policy and action cards.
 It should be noted that in the event of a Mass Casualty Incident, different rules may apply.

-5. Massive haemorrhage - see Appendix 1 for additional resources
+5. Blood products and massive haemorrhage - see Appendix 1 for additional resources